jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.5.4?
+### What's new in 1.5.5?
-- Eliminated loading jQuery and jQueryUI from external CDNs.
-- All jQuery-based JavaScript code now leverages the django.jQuery namespace and version of jQuery included in Django Admin.
-- Eliminated needing to include jQueryUI effects core to do highlighting on drag complete.
-- Added CSRF protection to sort views (thanks @dokterbob)
-- Static includes now leverage {% static %} template tag.
+- Improved url resolution to sorting urls
+- Fixed a potential issue with JavaScript namespace on sortable() calls that could prevent sortable from working in environments where jQuery is already included, such as Django-CMS

 ### Future
 - Support for foreign keys that are self referential
-- More unit tests
-- Move unit tests out of sample project
+- Move unit tests out of sample project (I could really use some help with this one)
 - Travis CI integration